gradus/saucer/readme.md

     node server.js

+## When Saucer Lands ...
-## When Saucer lands, it will be a CoffeScript framework w/ CoffeeCup templating
+## Will be a CoffeeScript/NodeJS framework w/ CoffeeCup templating
-A featureless but fully pluggable framework.
+A relatively featureless but fully pluggable framework.

 ###Possible http routing and server syntax